|

 Performance:

-Peaty soil are difficult if saturated, Seek advice if sowing onto flooded peat
+saturated.
+Seek advice if sowing onto flooded peat

 In normal conditions (mainly in early Autumn and Spring) this mix should